 So you’ve just received your shiny, brand new website, ready and waiting for you to jump in and add your own content… but wait just one moment!
 Before you jump in and (potentially!) make a mess of everything, make sure to consider the following when choosing your content.

-Something I have learned while working as a front end developer is the importance of choosing great content for a website – it can be the factor that makes or breaks a website.
-It can at times be disheartening to see a design I was somewhat proud of ruined by poorly chosen content, but from a less self-centered perspective content selection can have a huge impact on the ease with each users interact with your website.
+Something I have learned while working as a front-end developer is the importance of choosing great content for a website – it can be the factor that makes or breaks a website.
+It can at times be disheartening to see a design I was somewhat proud of ruined by poorly chosen content, but from a less self-centred perspective content selection can have a huge impact on the ease with each user interacts with your website.

 One of the biggest problem areas that becomes apparent in the content loading process is around images – images being the wrong size, too small or too big, being too generic or irrelevant to the content, having inconsistent aspect ratios or simply being put in places they don’t belong.

 When it comes to making your website stand out from the rest, it is important to avoid using very generic-looking stock images.
 Stock images can, of course, be effective when carefully chosen, but using your own original photographs (relevant photos of course) will always be a way of setting your website apart.
 Of course, at the same time, you want the photos to look professional; slightly blurry photos taken with your mobile phone are never a good idea, so where possible, make sure to get photos taken by a professional photographer.

 When selecting images, pay attention to the placement and dimensions of placeholder images – these are not simply there as decoration but serve as a guide for the sizing and orientation for images that you will be replacing them with.
 For example, if you have a tiles layer which consists of landscape images, heading text and copy – this format should be stuck to.
 If you start loading up a combination of landscape and portrait images instead, things are going to start looking messy.